 What was the total cost of the Trail?

 The total project cost was $63 million.
 Private funding totaled $27.5 million, public funding (federal transportation funding) totaled $35.5 million.
 No local tax money was used for the Trail construction.

 We are happy to send you a map if you contact us with your mailing address.
 Email Sarah Frey at email@example.com.
 You may also download the PDF version of the Indianapolis Cultural Trail and Pacers Bikeshare Map.

 Exploring the Trail by bike is a great way to see the whole linear park.
-With the addition of the Pacers Bikeshare program, you can check out a bike at any station for $1 and 15 cents per minute it’s used and return it to any station.
+We reccomend riding Pacers Bikeshare (LINK TO PBS).
+It’s $1 to get a bike and just 15 cents a minute after that.
 You may also rent bikes from Bicycle Garage Indy located adjacent to the Trail at Alabama & Market Street.